BitGo/advanced-wallets/README.md

 The Docker Compose setup creates two isolated services:

-- **Advanced Wallet Manager (AWM)**: Runs in an isolated internal network with no external access for maximum security
+- **Advanced Wallet Manager (AWM)**: Runs in an isolated internal network with no external access for maximum security.
-- **Master BitGo Express (MBE)**: Connected to both internal network (for AWM communication) and public network (for external API access)
+- **Master BitGo Express (MBE)**: Connects to both internal network (for AWM communication) and public network (for external API access).
-- **Network Isolation**: AWM is completely isolated from external networks and only accessible through MBE
+- **Network Isolation**: AWM is completely isolated from external networks and only accessible through MBE.

 ### Network Configuration